kenaniah/virtual-devops/README.md

 curl -sS https://raw.githubusercontent.com/kenaniah/virtual-devops/master/perform-setup.sh | bash
 ```

+It's recommended that first run this on the puppet server, as it should be the first server provisioned.
+Not required, but you should probably name that host "puppet".

 How We Roll
 ----------------------
 We assume this is the *first* command you run when provisioning a new server from a bare-bones CentOS image.